tomneda/DABstar/README.md

 So use only the cmake related installation process.

 I will also not provide any precompiled setup packages, yet.

+## Changes in DABstar version 1.4.0

+- Move style sheet to local resource file.
+- Improve (imo) the waterfall color scheme.
+- Selector for soft-bit calculation algorithm on **Configuration and Control** widget.
+- Add further soft-bit generation schemes (for experimenting while bad receiving conditions).
+- Refine hugely (in the background) **Select Coordinates** widget and place clickable URLs on that for some maps websites to grab the coordinates there (still by hand).

 ## Changes in DABstar version 1.3.0